aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: sock_connect

-      A timeout for connecting to a peer for a new connection, not given from a pool.
+      Maximal number of seconds for connecting to a peer for a new connection, not given from a pool.
 See also :attr:`connect`.

       :class:`float`, ``None`` by default.

    .. attribute:: sock_read

-      A timeout for reading a portion of data from a peer.
+      Maximal number of seconds for reading a portion of data from a peer.

       :class:`float`, ``None`` by default.